 UBC Okanagan researchers, in collaboration with Project Literacy, Childhood Connections, and the Central Okanagan Early Years Partnership have launched a new research study, “Do Families Need to Power Down to Connect?
 A Study of Technology, Relationships, and Wellbeing.”

 The goal is to identify healthy and unhealthy patterns of technology use in families with young children.

 The survey is now closed to respondents.
 Thank you to all those who participated.

-The main goal is to develop a better understanding of the relationship between different types of technology use and parent, child, and family wellbeing.
-We hope to identify patterns of both healthy and unhealthy technology use.
+The main goal was to develop a better understanding of the relationship between different types of technology use and parent, child, and family wellbeing.
+We hoped to identify patterns of both healthy and unhealthy technology use.

 If you have more questions email Zak Draper the study coordinator at firstname.lastname@example.org.
 He will be happy to answer your questions!